Change Text Size +100%-

 Tips for Preventing Distracted Driving

-Although most distractions are avoidable, some distractions are impossible to completely prevent – instead they must be managed.
+Although most distractions are avoidable, some are impossible to completely prevent – instead, they must be managed.
 Driving requires your full attention.
 You can take charge of eliminating distractions to focus on the road ahead.

 Here are AAA’s Top 10 Tips to Avoid Distractions While Driving